 Content Marketing: Though the blog page is not very attractive, they are posting at least 4 articles per month.
 They have a live chat option on their blog.

-Godrej Properties develop residential, commercial and township projects across 12 cities in India.
+Godrej Properties develops residential, commercial and township projects across 12 cities in India.
 They provide imaginative and extraordinary spaces keeping customers’ needs in mind.

-They have a well-organised menu catering to different kinds of website users (buyers, investors, NRIs etc.) They also have a nice hierarchy for project menu leading to different property projects.
-Individual project pages has the layout with features like an overview, highlights, and contact with enquiry provision.
+They have a well-organised menu catering to different kinds of website users (buyers, investors, NRIs etc.) They also have a nice hierarchy for project menu, leading to different property projects.
+Individual project pages include features like project overview, highlights and enquiry form.
 Their page is mobile friendly.

 Live Chat Option